Tour Date Search

 Latest: Jul 6, 2024

-[WikiPedia] Queens of the Stone Age (commonly abbreviated as QOTSA or QotSA) is an American rock band formed in 1996 in Seattle, Washington.
-The band was founded by vocalist and guitarist Josh Homme, who has been the only constant member throughout multiple lineup changes.
-Since 2013, the lineup has consisted of Homme alongside Troy Van Leeuwen (guitar, lap steel, keyboard, percussion, backing vocals), Michael Shuman (bass guitar, keyboard, backing vocals), Dean Fertita (keyboards, guitar, percussion, backing vocals), and Jon Theodore (drums, percussion).
-The band also has a large pool of contributors and collaborators.
-Queens of the Stone Age are known for their blues, Krautrock and electronica-influenced style of riff-oriented and rhythmic hard rock music, coupled with Homme's distinct falsetto vocals and unorthodox guitar scales.
+[WikiPedia] Queens of the Stone Age (commonly abbreviated as QOTSA or QotSA) is an American rock band formed in Seattle, Washington in 1996.
+The band was founded by vocalist and guitarist Josh Homme shortly before he returned to his native Palm Desert, California.
+Homme has been the only constant member throughout multiple line-up changes; the line-up since 2013 has consisted of Homme, Troy Van Leeuwen (guitar, lap steel, keyboards, percussion, backing vocals), Michael Shuman (bass, keyboards, backing vocals), Dean Fertita (keyboards, guitar, percussion, backing vocals), and Jon Theodore (drums, percussion).
 Formed after the dissolution of Homme's previous band Kyuss, the band originated from the spread of the Palm Desert music scene.
-Their self-titled debut album was recorded with former Kyuss members Alfredo Hernández on drums and Homme on all other instruments.
-Bass guitarist Nick Oliveri joined the band for its accompanying tour and became the band's co-lead vocalist alongside Homme.
-The band's second studio album, Rated R, which featured Mark Lanegan as a guest vocalist, was their major label debut, being released on Interscope Records.
-It was commercially and critically successful, and featured their breakout single "The Lost Art of Keeping a Secret".
-The band's third studio album, Songs for the Deaf, featuring Dave Grohl on drums alongside contributions from Alain Johannes and Natasha Shneider, was released in 2002.
-After Oliveri's and Lanegan's departures in 2004 and 2005, respectively, Homme became the band's sole lead vocalist, with multi-instrumentalist Troy Van Leeuwen and drummer Joey Castillo collaborating on 2005's Lullabies to Paralyze and 2007's electronic-influenced Era Vulgaris.
-After several years of inactivity, the band signed to independent label Matador Records in 2013 and released a loose trilogy of albums over ten years: ...Like Clockwork (2013), Villains (2017), and In Times New Roman...
+Its self-titled debut album (1998) was recorded with Homme singing and playing all instruments except drums, which were provided by former Kyuss member Alfredo Hernández.
+Bassist Nick Oliveri joined the band for its accompanying tour and soon became co-lead vocalist alongside Homme.
+The band's second studio album, Rated R (2000), featured Mark Lanegan as a guest vocalist and was the band's major label debut with Interscope Records.
+It was critically and commercially successful, and featured the breakout single "The Lost Art of Keeping a Secret".
+The band's third studio album, Songs for the Deaf (2002), featured Dave Grohl on drums alongside contributions from Alain Johannes and Natasha Shneider; it is regarded by many to be the band's greatest work.
+After Oliveri's and Lanegan's respective departures in 2004 and 2005, Homme once again became the band's sole lead vocalist; Van Leeuwen and drummer Joey Castillo collaborating on Lullabies to Paralyze (2005) and Era Vulgaris (2007).
+After several years of inactivity, the band signed to independent label Matador Records in 2013 and released a loose trilogy of albums over the next decade: ...Like Clockwork (2013), Villains (2017), and In Times New Roman...
 (2023).
-The trilogy brought further critical acclaim and a new height of commercial success, with ...Like Clockwork becoming the band's first number-one album in the U.S. The band has been nominated for Grammy Awards nine times: four times for Best Hard Rock Performance, three for Best Rock Album, and once for Best Rock Performance and Best Rock Song.
+The trilogy brought further acclaim and commercial success, with ...Like Clockwork becoming the band's first album to top the Billboard 200 chart.
+The band has been nominated for 9 Grammy Awards: four for Best Hard Rock Performance, three for Best Rock Album, and one each for Best Rock Performance and Best Rock Song.
+The band also has a large pool of contributors and collaborators and is known for incorporating elements of blues, electronica, and Krautrock into its riff-oriented and rhythmic hard rock, coupled with Homme's distinct falsetto vocals and unorthodox guitar scales.

 Search Results